 A) Cost was a big factor in preventing the development of wind power

-B) Wind power can provide enough electricty for the United States
+B) Wind power can provide enough electricity for the United States

-C) Some US states are powered solely by wind
+C) Some US states are powered solely by the wind

 D) Wind power has developed steadily since the 1970s.